View article as it appears on GoUpstate.com

 Hey, we re in the middle of the heart of Spartanburg, that s what I m telling people.
 It s a very exciting time to be here, Trammell said.

 An official unveiling featuring local business and community leaders is set for next month.
-The school is hosting business-related talks and appy hour programs that Trammell started to create more interaction between business representatives and SCC students.
+The school is hosting business-related talks and apply hour programs that Trammell started to create more interaction between business representatives and SCC students.

 I really like the downtown campus, and I honestly didn t think I would, said second-year student Kimberly Parker.
-The central campus is a little closer to my house, but the atmosphere and opportunities downtown, you can t really beat them.
+The Giles campus is a little closer to my house, but the atmosphere and opportunities downtown, you can t really beat them.

 One unique feature of the new location is a model office, where each student has a work station just like they d find at a job, complete with a computer and telephone.